Michael Gilbert: Writing career

-Gilbert's writing career spanned the years 1947 to 1999 with his final work being Over and Out.
+Gilbert's writing career spanned the years 1947 to 1999, with his final work being Over and Out (published in 1998).
 The genres his fiction novels enveloped included police procedurals, spy novels, short stories, courtroom dramas, classical mysteries, adventure thrillers, and crime novels.
 Following his death, The New York Times quoted one of Gilbert's publishers regarding his writing style: "Michael was an exceptionally fine storyteller, but he's hard to classify.
 He's not a hard-boiled writer in the classic sense, but there is a hard edge to him, a feeling within his work that not all of society is rational, that virtue is not always rewarded.".

 Unlike many other fiction writers of the mystery and crime genre, Gilbert did not make use of a single recurring character.
 His works, however, did include characters that would appear irregularly: Inspector Hazlerigg; Inspector Petrella; Chief Superintendent Morrissey; Detective Chief Inspector Mercer, Mr. Calder and Mr. Behrens.
 Posthumously, four collections of his short stories were published.
 By 2016, his works consisted of 30 novels and approximately 185 stories in 13 collections.
 In addition to his novels, Gilbert wrote several stage plays along with numerous radio and television plays.

-Gilbert was known for writing only during his five-times-a-week commute by train between Kent and Lincoln's Inn.
+Gilbert was known for writing only during his five-times-a-week commute by train between his home in Kent and Lincoln's Inn.
 He said that doing so allowed him to "carry out a full and normal day's work as a solicitor, and to devote the evenings and weekends to my family".
 Gilbert wrote 500 words a day during the 50-minute morning train trip, preferring "a bit of hustle and bustle" to silence while writing.
 Stating that commuting was a "perfectly natural thing to do", he mused that after retirement he would "have to find a railway journey every morning ...
 I'd have to go somewhere by train in order to continue writing".

 While Gilbert's earlier works were set in courtrooms and the offices of lawyers, his later works depicted police investigations and criminal acts.
 Some of Gilbert's novels were set in a boys' boarding school.
 Others were about a serial thrill killer (The Night of the Twelfth); a television action hero and military advisor to the ruler of an Arab sheikdom (The Ninety-Second Tiger); suspense in Communist Hungary just prior to the 1956 uprising (Be Shot for Sixpence); municipal corruption in a seaside town (The Crack in the Teacup); Etruscan art relics (The Family Tomb); and IRA terrorists (Trouble).